hugheylab/co-occurence_statistics/README.md

     - Example

       - `.../phenotype_specific_exposures?phecodeIds=12345,54321,67890`
-      - This returns a list with the first 50 records where phecode is equal to 12345, 54321, or 67890.
+      - This returns a list with all records where phecode is equal to 12345, 54321, or 67890.
   - ingredientIds
     - This is a comma separated list of ingredient Ids you wish to filter the list to return.
     - Example

       - `.../phenotype_specific_exposures?ingredientIds=12345,54321,67890`
-      - This returns a list with the first 50 records where ingredient_id is equal to 12345, 54321, or 67890.
+      - This returns a list with all records where ingredient_id is equal to 12345, 54321, or 67890.
+  - phecodeName
+    - This is used as a case-insensitive search against the phecode_name column
+    - Example

+        - `.../phenotype_specific_exposures?phecodeName=pro`
+        - This returns a list with all records where phecode_name contains the string "pro" ignoring case sensitivity.
+  - ingredientName
+    - This is used as a case-insensitive search against the ingredient_name column
+    - Example

+        - `.../phenotype_specific_exposures?ingredientName=ace`
+        - This returns a list with all records where ingredient_name contains the string "ace" ignoring case sensitivity.

 *Note: All parameters that filter the list returned do so by combining them with AND statements.
 For example, if you query the phenotype_specific_exposures endpoint and specify both phecodeIds and ingredientIds, it will return a filtered list where both criteria are met.